Fly to Punta Arenas, Chile

 |Dates||Forfeited Amount per Person|

 Antarctica has a cold, dry, sometimes windy climate even in the summer.
-Normal late summer temperatures are 25 to 40°F on the Peninsula, known as the ‘Banana Belt’.
+Normal summer temperatures are 25 to 40°F on the Peninsula, known as the ‘Banana Belt’.
 Penetrating cold is not usually a problem.
 Wind chill and wetness while riding in Zodiacs are the primary conditions to insulate against.
 It is also possible to get wet weather, but often it is with wind, so an umbrella is not usually practical.
-Waterproof gloves, warm cap, layers of light, loose, warm clothing, and water repellent outer garments are necessary.
-Sunscreen is critical.
+Waterproof gloves, warm cap, layers of light, loose, warm clothing, water-repellent outer garments, and sunscreen are necessary.

-In Punta Arenas in mid-January and February, the average temperature is 46°Fand it can be very windy.
+In Punta Arenas in mid-December and January, the average temperature is 46°F and it can be very windy.
 Weather can change quickly in this region and it is not unusual to have three seasons in one day with rain, hail, and accompanying wind, so be prepared.

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive in Punta Arenas, Chile (PUQ) by January 27.
-Depart from Punta Arenas, Chile (PUQ) anytime on February 12.
+Flights you (or a travel agent) book: Arrive in Punta Arenas, Chile (PUQ) by 12:00pm on December 19.
+Depart from Punta Arenas, Chile (PUQ) anytime on January 5.

 Flights we book for you: The charter flights between Punta Arenas and King George Island.
 The cost of this round-trip booking is included in the tour cost.